profiseedev/kubernetes/GCP-CLI/README.md

             helm uninstall profiseeplatform --namespace profisee
             helm install profiseeplatform profisee/profisee-platform --values Settings.yaml --namespace profisee

-# Verify:
+# Verify and finalize:

 1. The initial deploy will have to download the container which takes about 10 minutes.
 Verify its finished downloading the container:

-		kubectl describe pod profisee-0 #check status and wait for "Pulling" to finish
+	    #check status and wait for "Pulling" to finish

-1. Container can be accessed with the following command:
+	    kubectl --namespace profisee describe pod profisee-0

+2. View the kubernetes logs and wait for it to finish successfully starting up.  takes longer on the first time as it has to create all the objects in teh database

-        kubectl exec -it profisee-0 powershell
+		kubectl logs profisee-0 --namespace profisee --follow

-2. System logs can be accessed within the container with the following command:

-        Get-Content C:\Profisee\Configuration\LogFiles\SystemLog.log
+3. Voila, goto Profisee Platform web portal
+	- http(s)://FQDNThatPointsToClusterIP/Profisee